spotify/apollo/README.md

 a service for testing, and to mock outgoing request responses.

 ### Getting Started with Apollo
-Apollo is distributed as a set of Maven artifacts, which makes it easy to get started no matter the build tool; Maven, Ant + Ivy or Gradle.
+Apollo will be distributed as a set of Maven artifacts, which makes it easy to get started no matter the build tool; Maven, Ant + Ivy or Gradle.
 Below is a very simple but functional service — more extensive examples are available in the [examples](examples) directory.
+Until these are released, you can build and install Apollo from source by running `mvn install`.

 ```java
 public final class App {